Trump Administration Prepares Possible New Iran Strikes as Diplomacy Continues

 Escalatory Framework Remains Intact

 Despite the temporary standdown, the broader U.S. posture toward Iran remains unambiguously coercive.
 Earlier confirmations by Hegseth of a strategy to increase action against Iran if the situation demands it, combined with Trump's prior warnings of severe consequences should a deal not materialize, established the foundation for the current moment.
-Trump's latest statement — that he may have to give Iran "another big hit" — reinforces that the standdown does not represent a de-escalation, but rather a conditional pause with the full weight of U.S. military force explicitly held in reserve as leverage throughout the negotiation process.
+The CBS report of ongoing strike preparations, alongside Trump's statement that he may have to give Iran "another big hit," reinforces that the standdown does not represent a de-escalation, but rather a conditional pause with the full weight of U.S. military force explicitly held in reserve as leverage throughout the negotiation process.

-If negotiations collapse and the U.S. launches another strike on Iran, how might oil markets and Gulf region energy infrastructure respond to renewed military escalation?
+If diplomatic negotiations collapse and the U.S. launches another military strike on Iran, how might Iran retaliate and what are the escalation risks for broader regional conflict?

 dislike